emjose/news-site/README.md

 ```
 .env
 ```
-#### In the .env file, a variable needs to be created to store the API key.
+#### In the .env file, create an environment variable to store the API key.
 Paste this line:
 ```
 NEXT_PUBLIC_NEWS_KEY=
 ```